Team3039/2022-RapidReact-/README.md

 # 2022-RapidReact-Homecoming

-Code for Venentian for Rapid React
+Code used to run Venetian in 2022 Rapid React.

 A video of it at the Tallahassee Regional can be found at the following link: https://www.youtube.com/watch?v=iPjS8LcxxxY